BeautyScientist/GSDIANOZAS/README.md

 Next job, work out a plan by which I can achieve all this.

-#### **Idea to Improve my Job List**

-I am a big user of cloud computing.
-One of the consequences of this is that I have a lot of jobs that have URLs.
-If I’m writing a report in Google Docs, I can get onto that report with the URL for that report.

-I’ve taken advantage of this feature to have lists of URL‘s in text files.
-I can then pick up One from the list at random.
-I find this helps with motivation.
-But I don’t know what job to start picking a random one reduces the resistance I have to anything.
-It also means I don’t have to prioritise things.
-If it’s on the list, I will get round to it.

-This is proving Grace successful but I want to take it further.
-I want to have one single list which has various categories.
-I can then have one job list That tells me one time just how much I have committed myself by

-Next job, work out a plan by which I can achieve all this.

 #### **Cult of  Done Principle 13 - Done is the engine of more**

 Completion generates momentum.
 Each finished project builds confidence and energy for the next one.
 The habit of finishing things creates a positive cycle of productivity and creativity.
 Done isn't just an end state—it's the fuel that powers future achievements.